yoyoplus/test1/README.md

 This project is designed to demonstrate how small changes can improve overall clarity.
 Updates are applied gradually in this repository to mimic real-world usage.
 This repository is part of a process to practice consistent documentation editing.
+Each change in this project is intended to reflect a natural development workflow